PuruVJ/puruvjdev2/src/blog/how-i-created-personal-site-part-1.md

 date: 27 June, 2020 9:50
 description: In this post, I delve into the details of the design part of how I built my personal site with StencilJS and what did I use to do so.
 cover_image: media/brick-wall.jpg
-series: "How I created my personal site"
+series: 'How I created my personal site'
 ---

 ![](../../static/media/brick-wall.jpg)